HIGH & MIDDLE SCHOOL SAILING

-Team Racing - This is a competition between "teams" of three boats from each school and the wiiner is determined by the low point score of each team in multiple head to head competitions.
-The minimum amount of competitors in a team race is 6 sailors (again often alternates are helpful).
+Team Racing - This is a competition between "teams" of three boats from each school and the winner is determined by the low point score of each team in multiple head-to-head competitions.
+The minimum number of competitors in a team race is 6 sailors (again often alternates are helpful).
 The Baker Trophy is the national championship for HS team racing and our sailors compete for this trophy each spring through State and Regional qualifiers

 Tier 3 Events - The above two kinds of events are often qualifiers and championship events that are strictly controlled as to competitor requirements (grades 9-12 from registered schools).
 In order to increase opportunities to compete for smaller schools and our middle school teams, TACS and other sponsoring organizations host "Tier 3" events were many of the ISSA rules for participation are waived and multiple teams, combined school teams and middle school teams are welcomed.
 TACS hosts one tier 3 event each season and we attend as many as possible away Tier 3 regattas as well.